Jan Zachariasiewicz

 Jan Chryzostom Zachariasiewicz ([ˈjan xrɨˈzɔstɔm zaxarjaˈɕɛvit͡ʂ]; 1823–1906; Zacharyasiewicz, Zacharjasiewicz) was a Polish novelist and journalist.

 Biography

 Zachariasiewicz was born on 11 September 1823 in Radymno.
-During 1842–44 he was a prisoner of Špilberk Castle.
+During 1842–44 he was a prisoner of Spielberg Castle.
 Co-editor of Tygodnik Polski, where he published poem Machabeusze.
-For publishing this work and also for participation in Revolutions of 1848, Zachariasiewicz was imprisoned in Terezín for two years.
+For publishing this work and also for participation in Revolutions of 1848, Zachariasiewicz was later imprisoned in Theresienstadt fortress for two years.

 He was a nephew or grandnephew of the bishop Franciszek Zachariasiewicz (1770–1845).

-He died on 7 May 1906 in Krzywcza.
+Zachariasiewicz died on 7 May 1906 in Krzywcza.

 Works

-In Lviv Zachariasiewicz was publishing and editing magazines:
+In Lviv Zachariasiewicz published and edited magazines including: